talw/quoridor-hs/README.md

       the concatenations (difference lists?)
     - Consider adding some of the static configuration variables, like board size to a data type and using the ReaderT monad inside Game
+    - dfs's visited list is made up for each sub traversal, instead of there being just a universal one.
+Might be able to be solved by sequencing the recursion with a state monad of the visited cells.
+      Avoid pre-optimization though.
+Wait for profiling results

 # Issues
 - Can't see errors with hdevtools when editing quoridor.hs the main file.